georgysavva/blog/_posts/2025-11-05-loopnav-finding.md

 ]
 ```

-The average time between consecutive renderPTime, i.e., the frequency at which the prismarine-viewer processes action events, was 70ms in my case.
-As the trajectory progressed into later frames (frame_count > 400), the time difference between when the action was sent from Mineflayer’s physics module and when the frame was rendered in prismarine-viewer reached around `7.5s`.
+The average time between consecutive `renderPTime`, i.e., the frequency at which the prismarine-viewer processes action events, was `70ms` in my case.
+As the trajectory progressed into later frames (`frame_count` > 400), the time difference between when the action was sent from Mineflayer’s physics module and when the frame was rendered in prismarine-viewer reached around 7.5s.
 This means that at the time of screen rendering, the action we assign to it as a pair is not the one that was just applied in the physics module, but the one 7.5s into the past.

 ## Movement-based experiment